lueschem/lueschem.github.io/_posts/2020-10-30-Beyond-the-Raspberry-Pi.md

 product.
 The software starts to look great and - from a feature point of view - you are almost tempted to sell a minimal viable product.
 But hold on!

-Although you have done everything right so far there is a huge risk that you do the same mistake that a lot of others have done already.
+Although you have done everything right so far there is a huge risk that you make the same mistake that a lot of others have made already.

 Take a few days to properly industrialize your product ...